JHP4911/tdamdouni.github.io/future.md

 - The arise out of Mobile World
 - Mobile App Reviews
-- Automation & Workflows
+- Automation Through Workflows
 - Cloud Services & Security
 - IT Consulting
 - Software Engineering Trends
 - The future of Automobile

-& other keywords/notions that I enjoyed and made me IT-addicted and digital-wise.
+& other keywords/notions that I enjoyed and made me IT-addicted and Digital-wise.